-Installing a JMS module
+Installing a standalone JMS

-have installed the module, you can start it so that users can begin
+you have installed the module, you can start it so that users can begin

 If you have not already done so, in the Change Center of the Administration Console, click Lock & Edit (see Use the Change Center).

-In the right
+In the left

 Install Application Assistant, locate the module

-you want to install and click Next.
+you want to install, and click Next.

-the application or module and click Next.
+deploy the application or module, and click

 Note: If you have not created additional Managed

-Servers or clusters, you will not see this assistant page
+Servers or clusters, you will not see this assistant

 Optionally update additional deployment settings.
 These settings